typsoon/Lost-in-The-Maze/Rules.md

-## Maze Runner ruleset
+# Maze Runner ruleset

 ---

+## General rules

 ### Goal of the game

-There will be $2$ teams both consisting of $3$ minions and a _nexus_.
-The players will try to navigate the maze and capture the enemy _nexus_ by reaching it with one of their minions.
+There are two teams, each comprised of three minions and a nexus.
+The objective for each team is to navigate through the maze and reach the enemy nexus with one of their minions in order to capture it.

 ### Fog of war